muller2002/marlena.app/content/english/cv.md

 ## Voluntary activities

 * Active member of the Paderborn University's student council for computer science and mathematics
-* Active member of german civil protection
+* 2019-2023: member of german civil protection